Locally rigid $\infty$-categories: Introduction

 \subsection{Acknowledgements}

 The acknowledgements for this paper are essentially the same as for the companion \cite{maindbl}.
 I specifically need to thank Robert Burklund for asking specifically about locally rigid categories rather than restricting to rigid ones.
+I furthermore wish to thank Jiacheng Liang for his many helpful comments, and particularly for spotting the mistake recorded in \Cref{rmk:mistake}.

 Other than that, I wish again to thank Dustin Clausen, Sasha Efimov, Thomas Nikolaus, Achim Krause, Lior Yanovski and Shay Ben Moshe for helpful conversations and feedback on the subject at hand, particularly Dustin and Sasha for explaining many of the statements that appear here.